Selected Work

 • Line-busting checkout improved conversion and associate productivity

-• M&A store onboarding timelines reduced by 50% through standardized integration playbooks
+• M&A store onboarding effort reduced by roughly 50% through standardized integration playbooks

 ERPHome Furnishings Retail · Regional Chain